-Partners Forum meetings/telcons will have a rotating Chair responsible for coordination of the agenda and preparatory materials.
+The Project will have a Partners Forum meetings/telcons will have a rotating Chair, who is responsible for coordination of the agenda and preparatory materials. for regularly scheduled meetings/telecons (typically monthly).
 The Chair will be supported by the Secretariat in preparing and executing meetings.
 The Chair and Secretariat will take responsibility for communication with the Steering Council and its Chair during their rotation period.
-Partners will share responsibility for Chairing the Annual ODC Conference and will agree assignments to lead sessions therein.
+Partners will share responsibility for Chairing the Annual ODC Conference and will agree on assignments to lead sessions therein.
+In addition, a Vice-Chair will be selected to support the Chair in his/her absence and to become the next Chair, which enables a smooth leadership transition once the existing Chair's term has concluded.